iscgar/cvec2/README.md

 #### `int vec2_unshift_ptr(vec_ptr, T *v_ptr)`
 Inserts a value pointed to by the pointer `v_ptr` to the beginning of the vector.
 Return `TRUE` if `vec_ptr` points to a valid vector structure, `v_ptr` is not NULL, and insertion succeeded. `FALSE` otherwise.
+Note that `v_ptr` must not point to an item in the vector.

 #### `int vec2_unshift_multi(vec_ptr, T *arr, size_t len)`
 Inserts `len` elements from the array `arr` to the beginning of the vector.
 Return `TRUE` if `vec_ptr` points to a valid vector structure, `arr` is not NULL, and insertion succeeded. `FALSE` otherwise.
+Note that `v_ptr` must not point to an item or items in the vector.

 #### `int vec2_insert(vec_ptr, size_t idx, T v)`
 Inserts a value `v` at the specified `idx` in the vector.
 Returns `TRUE` if `vec_ptr` points to a valid vector structure,